 - Open Toe Satin Stitch foot; optional but helpful for decorative stitching

 Fabric and Other Supplies

 NOTE: Supplies shown are for ONE Mini Wallet Card Case.

-- TWO standard 8½” x 11” sheets of Kraft-Tex in coordinating colors
+- TWO 8½” x 11” sheets of Kraft-Tex or similar cuts in coordinating colors

-NOTE: You can certainly start with smaller pieces; we are simply listing the standard sheet sizes most commonly available.
-The main body pattern requires an approximate 5” x 10 piece and the accent band requires an approximate 2” x 10 strip.
+NOTE: The main body pattern requires an approximate 5” x 10 piece and the accent band requires an approximate 2” x 10 strip.
 Cutting very carefully and butting the pattern pieces side-by-side, you can cut two body pieces from one 8½” x 11” sheet.